 I’ve always liked the term “bisexual” and proudly claimed it for a number of reasons:

-1. It feels extremely important to claim a label that is so often dismissed as “not really queer” or “queer lite”, despite being literally the third letter in LGBTQIA+.
+- It feels extremely important to claim a label that people often dismiss as “not really queer” or “queer lite”, despite being literally the third letter in LGBTQIA+.

 Fun fact: the term “sapphic” derives from the name of Sappho, an Archaic Greek poet who lived circa 630-570 BCE and whose work described erotic desire and romantic love between women.
 The word “lesbian” comes from Lesbos, the island where Sappho lived.